December 30, 2009

 Fesenjoon - Pomegranate Walnut and Chicken Stew

-1 large onion, peeled, finely chopped
+-1 large onion, peeled, minced

-2 cups shelled walnuts, finely chopped
+-2 cups shelled walnuts, finely ground

-1 cup pomegranate molasses, plus more if needed
+-1 cup pomegranate molasses, plus more if needed

-1/4 cup sugar, plus more if needed
+-1/4 cup sugar, plus more if needed

 Enjoy!